 A number of users stated in May 2018 that they couldn’t connect with Remote Desktop after the KB4103727 update for Windows 10 version 1709.

 In June and July 2018, some users also stated on forums that RDC stopped working for them after the Windows 10 April 2018 Update (version 1803).

 These are a few fixes for Remote Desktop when it stops working after a Windows update.

-What to do if Windows Update stopped Remote Desktop
+What can I do if Windows Update blocks Remote Desktop?

 - Then click View installed updates on the left of the Control Panel’s window to open a list of recent updates.
 There you can check if the host has received the same updates as the client.